You are here

 • Provide points of view and information from personal experience

-• Attend special board meetings (numbers vary but usually 4-6 a year)
+• Attend special board meetings (numbers vary)

 Steps to apply for Board membership